 Tools are provided by the National Park Service.
 Some participants like to bring their own work gloves and personal protective equipment.
+The Conservancy is not responsible for any wear and tear on personal belongings during your stay.

 23. What typically happens on the day off?